mohammadaliawan/RB130/2nd_pass/Testing/notes_testing.md

 ### Differences between RSpec and Minitest

 - There are two ways to use Minitest: using its DSL or using simple Ruby syntax.
-This allows a Ruby developer who doesnt know the DSL to quick get upto speed on how to use Minitest and start writing tests in Minitest using simple Ruby code.
+This allows a Ruby developer who doesnt know the DSL to quickly get upto speed on how to use Minitest and start writing tests in Minitest using simple Ruby code.

 - RSpec is a Domain Specific Language for writing tests.
 RSpec has a syntax that reads more like natural english but is not considered simple or intuitive.You will have to spend some time to learn this DSL.
 - Minitest provides a simpler and more straightforward syntax.

 ### Similarties between Minitest and RSpec?